Goldenfreddy0703/Seren/README.md

 Prism is and always will be **free and open-source**.
 None of its code or resources may be sold or redistributed for commercial purposes.

-This addon and its developers **do not** host, create, or distribute any of the content displayed in the addon.
-It scrapes publicly available websites.
+Prism is a **media hub and playback platform**.
+It does **not** include, host, or distribute scrapers or streaming content.
+Users may optionally install **third-party provider packages** at their own discretion.
+Prism and its developers do **not** endorse, maintain, or take responsibility for any third-party provider package.

 Users are responsible for complying with all applicable laws and regulations in their country.

-Prism and its developers are not affiliated with Team Kodi, Simkl, or any of the sites and providers used in the addon.
+Prism and its developers are not affiliated with Team Kodi, Simkl, or any third-party services used with the addon.

 ---